slackhq/slack-api-docs/events/reaction_added.md

 	}

-When a reaction is added to an item the `reaction_added` event is sent to all connected clients for users who can see the content that was reacted ti.
+When a reaction is added to an item the `reaction_added` event is sent to all connected clients for users who can see the content that was reacted to.

 See [the `reactions.list` method](/methods/reactions.list) for details of the structure of the `item` property.